How to Establish A Writing Routine—and make it stick

 I’ve committed to writing a blog post every week in addition to my full-time job where I do a lot of writing.
 If you’re a full-time writer or make your living by writing, what I do probably sounds really simple and you could do it in your sleep, and I can’t imagine how it must be to know that I have to force myself to write (other than emails, book reviews, social media posts) every single day and that paying my bills depends on that writing.
 I am in awe of you.

 BUT, I also have to imagine that the concept of creating a routine is the same for you pros as it is for us amateurs.
+Many writers face common struggles in establishing and maintaining a consistent writing routine.
 In this time of quarantine and working from home, all kinds of routines have been turned upside down or abandoned.

 I’m so easily distracted that if I don’t have a routine and if I haven’t established a cadence of accountability to myself and to my support team, I simply won’t get it done, I’ll procrastinate.
 I can always come up with excuses—I’ll do it tomorrow, I’m too tired, I have to finish this project before I can start a new one, and on and on.
 This routine doesn’t just apply to writing but also to exercise and going to bed early and going to work and to absolutely everything we do that we want to be successful at.
 I find that I’m using the word routine but it seems to be synonymous here with the word discipline.